Yukiko Iwai (singer): Biography

-Immediately after Yukiko Iwai turned solo, it became an "winter era of idols" in a reaction to the boom of Onyanko Club, and she retired from singer activity with Peter Pan Again (もう一度ピーターパン, Mōichido Pītā Pan) issued in February 1989.
+Immediately after Yukiko Iwai turned solo, it became a "winter era of idols" in a reaction to the boom of Onyanko Club, and she retired from singer activity with Peter Pan Again (もう一度ピーターパン, Mōichido Pītā Pan) issued in February 1989.
 Since then, she has appeared in variety shows such as Quiz!
 Age Difference Doesn't Matter (クイズ!年の差なんて) and played an active role as an image character of the game software company Taito.
 In 1994, she changed her stage name back to her real name "Yukiko Iwai", but by this time her activity was sluggish.

 In 1997, she married a businessman after she split with entertainer Hideyuki Nakayama, with whom she had been dating for many years.
 At this time, she refused to hold a press conference with the media, saying she had nothing else to say.
 Then, she virtually retired from the entertainment industry.
 Note that she expressed her admiration for DINK after Takai's marriage and stated that she loathed children.
 However, she had two children after her marriage.
 In 2002, she participated in the reunion event of Onyanko Club.
 Since then, however, she has not been seen in public.